 The Company accounts for research and development costs in accordance with the Financial Accounting Standards Board ("FASB") ASC 730-10, Research and Development ("ASC 730-10").
 Under ASC 730-10, all research and development costs must be charged to expense as incurred.
 Accordingly, internal research and development costs are expensed as incurred.
 Third-party research and development costs are expensed when the contracted work has been performed or as milestone results have been achieved.
-Research and development expense was reported in continuing operations for the three months ended September 30.
-2023.
-No research and development expense was reported in discontinued operations for the three months ended September 30, 2023.
-Research and development and discontinued operations for the three months ended September 30, 2022.
+Research and development expense was reported in continuing operations for the three and six months ended December 31, 2023.
+No research and development expense was reported in discontinued operations for the three and six months ended December 31, 2023.
+Research and development expense was reported in both continuing operations and discontinued operations for the three and six months ended December 31, 2022.